dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/sql-client.md

 ## Retrieving the data in different formats

-The cursor returned by execute_query has several methods for retrieving the data.
-The supported formats are Python tuples, pandas DataFrame, and Arrow table.
+The cursor returned by `execute_query` has several methods for retrieving the data.
+The supported formats are Python tuples, Pandas DataFrame, and Arrow table.

-The code below shows how to retrieve the data as a pandas DataFrame and then manipulate it in memory:
+The code below shows how to retrieve the data as a Pandas DataFrame and then manipulate it in memory:

 ```py
 pipeline = dlt.pipeline(...)